kubesphere/dev-guide/sites/extension-dev-guide/content/en/overview/_index.md

 description: Describes why KubeSphere LuBan adopts an extension mechanism and how developers can benefit from it.
 ---

-## Why KubeSphere v4 adopts an extension mechanism
+## Why KubeSphere LuBan adopts an extension mechanism

 Since 2018, KubeSphere, a container management platform for hybrid clouds, has been iterated with three major versions and a dozen minor versions.
 To meet different business requirements, KubeSphere enables diverse enterprise-grade features, from multi-tenancy, multi-cluster management, DevOps, GitOps, service meshes, microservices, observability, app store, and edge computing, to networking and storage.